ibm-cloud-docs/apps/secapps.md

   **Note:** The custom certificate feature in {{site.data.keyword.Bluemix_notm}} domain management depends on the Server Name Indication (SNI) extension of the Transport Layer Security (TLS) protocol.
 Therefore, the client code that accesses {{site.data.keyword.Bluemix_notm}} applications protected by custom certificates must support the SNI extension in the TLS implementation.
 For more information, see [section 7.4.2 of RFC 4346 ![External link icon](../icons/launch-glyph.svg "External link icon")](http://tools.ietf.org/html/rfc4346#section-7.4.2){:new_window} and [Securing data with TLS](/docs/get-support/appsectls.html).

-  #### Client certificate trust store
+  #### Client certificate truststore

-  The client certificate trust store is a file that contains the client certificates for the users that you want to allow access to your application.
-If you enable the option to request a client certificate, upload a client certificate trust store file.
+  The client certificate truststore is a file that contains the client certificates for the users that you want to allow access to your application.
+If you enable the option to request a client certificate, upload a client certificate truststore file.

    The following types of certificates are supported in {{site.data.keyword.Bluemix_notm}}: